 The majority of credit cards out there fall under this category.
 These are your basic credit cards that earn you points (or miles) that can be used later as statement credits for travel-related purchases.
 For example, if you have 40,000 points, they can be used to give you a statement credit of $400 when used towards travel-related purchases.
 And because it’s just a statement credit, that’s how they can be used on “any airline, at any time without any blackout dates.”
 These are the same as cash back cards that just give you a certain percentage of cash back every month.

-Examples of these credit cards include the Chase Freedom Unlimited card where you can earn 1.5% back on every dollar you spend and the Capital One Venture Rewards and Barcalycard Arrival Plus credit cards where you earn 2 miles for every dollar you spend.
+Examples of these credit cards include the Chase Freedom Unlimited and Bank of America Travel Rewards cards where you can earn 1.5% back on every dollar you spend and the Barclaycard Arrival Plus credit cards where you earn 2 miles for every dollar you spend.

 Airline Miles and Hotel Points

 These credit cards earn you miles and points that go directly into your respective frequent flier or hotel loyalty rewards program.
-The main advantage to these credit cards is that they all come with some sort of travel benefit such as a free checked bag, priority boarding, preferred seat assignments or even lounge access.
-Different cards will have different benefits so you need to look at which airline you fly often to make sure it will be worth your while.
+The main perk to these credit cards is that they all come with travel benefits such as free checked bags, priority boarding, preferred seat assignments or even lounge access.
+Different cards will have different benefits so you need to look at which airlines you fly often to make sure they will be worth your while.

 If you fly a certain airline or stay at a certain hotel chain frequently, it would be worth looking at one of these cards.
-For example, the American Express Hilton Honors card gives you automatic Honors Gold status.
+For example, the Hilton Honors American Express Ascend card gives you automatic Honors Gold status.
 Benefits of Hilton Honors Gold status include complimentary room upgrades, bonus points and free breakfast.
-The card does come with an annual fee of $75/year but would be worth it you gained more than $75 in benefits a year.
-For me, I stay at Hiltons a lot, so the free breakfast (for me and my friends) and room upgrades make it worth it for me to have this card, even if I don’t actually put any spending on it.
+The card does come with an annual fee of $95/year but would be worth it if you gained more than $95 in benefits a year.
+For me, I stay at Hilton Hotels a lot, so the free breakfast (for me and my friends) and room upgrades make it worth it for me to have this card, even if I don’t actually put any spending on it.

 Another example would be the Chase MileagePlus Explorer card which gives you priority boarding and a first checked bag free when flying United Airlines.
 The annual fee is $95/year so if you check more than 3 bags a year, this card will be worth it to have.

 It should be noted that you cannot transfer miles earned from one airline frequent flier program to another but you can transfer certain hotel points to some airline partners.
-For example, you cannot transfer miles earned from your United MileagePlus Explorer card to your Delta SkyMiles account but you can transfer your SPG Starpoints earned from your American Express SPG credit card to other airline frequent flier programs such as American, Delta and United.
+For example, you cannot transfer miles earned from your United MileagePlus Explorer card to your Delta SkyMiles account but you can transfer your Marriott Rewards points earned from your Chase Marriott Rewards Premier Plus credit card to other airline frequent flier programs such as American, Delta and United.

 Travel Rewards and Transferable Points

 The third category of miles and points earning credit cards are the most valuable.
-With these cards, you can use points to make travel related purchases directly or transfer them to hotel and airline partners.
+With these cards, you can use points to make travel-related purchases directly or transfer them to hotel and airline partners.
 In my opinion, these are the best cards to have because they are the most flexible.
-They allow you to either book airline tickets directly with your points or transfer them to an airline or hotel partner to be redeem through their frequent flier or loyalty rewards program.
+They allow you to either book airline tickets directly with your points or transfer them to an airline or hotel partner to be redeemed through their frequent flier or loyalty rewards program.

 Before applying for any new credit card, you should consider the following things: